rangrej-irfan/docs/mkdocs/docs/get-started/index.md

 - **Setup, Installation, and Configuration:** Step-by-step instructions to help you set up, install, and configure Privacera.
-- **Connector Integration:** Guidance on adding and configuring various connectors, including Access, Discovery, and Encryption Connectors.
+- **[Connector Integration](../connectors/index.md):** Guidance on adding and configuring various connectors, including Access, Discovery, and
+  Encryption Connectors.
-- **User Guide:** Detailed information on using Privacera’s features and functionalities to manage data governance and security.
+- **[User Guide](../user-guide/index.md):** Detailed information on using Privacera’s features and functionalities to manage data governance and security.
-- **API Reference:** Comprehensive documentation on the available APIs for integrating and extending Privacera’s capabilities.
+- **[Resources](../resources/index.md):** Additional resources, such as FAQs, troubleshooting tips, and best practices for optimizing
+  Privacera’s performance.
+It also contains Design Concepts and API References.
-- **Release Notes:** Information on the latest updates, features, and bug fixes in each release of Privacera.
+- **[Release Notes](../resources/releases/index.md):** Information on the latest updates, features, and bug fixes in each release of Privacera.

 <div class="grid cards" markdown>
 -   :material-page-next: __Go To__